ionutbalosin/java-application-security-practices/04-PRACTICE-Topmost-Common-Attacks.md

 2. Next, open a browser and navigate to http://localhost:48080/WebGoat/login to access the **OWASP WebGoat UI**.

-3. Create a user account to log in
+3. Create a user account to log in:
     - Username: `administrator`
     - Password: `Test1234!`